 There are three elements that need to be present for vicarious liability; 1.
 Employment – the person who committed the tort must be an employee, 2.
 A tort must be committed and 3.
 The tort must be committed in the course of employment.

-What the above elements mean that vicarious liability can only be established if the person who committed the wrong was an employee, and he commits a wrong act (causing harm or damage to someone), and the wrong act was committed when he was working.
-For example say a satellite disc installation engineer comes to your house but does the installation so bad that the exterior and interior walls need repairing.
-In this instance the employer actually has not done anything wrong but would still be liable under vicarious liability.
-And the above example also satisfy the 3 elements (employment, tort committed, in the course of employment) which must be present for liability.
+What the above elements mean that vicarious liability can only be established if the person who committed the wrong was an employee, and he commits a wrong act (causing harm or damage to someone), and the wrongful act was committed when he was working.
+For example, say a satellite disc installation engineer comes to your house but does the installation so bad that the exterior and interior walls need repairing.
+In this instance, the employer actually has not done anything wrong but would still be liable under vicarious liability.
+And the above example also satisfies the 3 elements (employment, tort committed, in the course of employment) which must be present for liability.

 Who is an employee?